 - ¼ cup tomato paste

 - 2 cups water

-Sauté onions, fennel and celery in butter for 5 minutes over medium high heat.
+Sauté onions, fennel and celery in butter for 5 minutes over medium–high heat.
 Add garlic and half of the parsley and continue to cook for 3 minutes.
 Add red wine and tomato paste and bring to a boil.
-Add diced tomatoes, bay leaf, water, and simmer for 45 minutes.
-Add seafood, cover, and continue to cook for 10 minutes or until the clams and mussels open.
+Add diced tomatoes, bay leaf and water, and simmer for 45 minutes.
+Add seafood, cover, and continue to cook for 10 minutes, or until the clams and mussels open.
 Add remaining parsley and salt and pepper to taste.

 simmer (I)simmer (I): to maintain the temperature of a liquid just below boiling. sautésauté: a cooking method in which items are cooked quickly in a small amount of fat in a pan on the range top. juliennejulienne: vegetables, potatoes, or other items cut into strips; 1/8-inch square x 1 to 2 inches is standard.
 Fine julienne is 1/16-inch square. deglazedeglaze: to use a liquid, such as wine, water, or stock, to dissolve food particles and/or caramelized drippings left in a pan after roasting or sauteing.